-Ponte Fabricio spans half of the Tiber river and connects Tiber island to the Campus Martius in the city.
+Ponte Fabricio spans half of the Tiber river and connects Tiber island to Campus Martius in the city.
 It is over 60 metres long and 5 1/2 metres wide.
-This Roman bridge has two arches, each of which span 24 1/2 metres.
+This Roman bridge has two arches, each of which spans 24 1/2 metres.
 These rest on a central pillar.
 Above the pillar is a smaller 6 metre arch to ease water pressure when the Tiber floods.

 The bridge is paved and not open to vehicles.
 Ponte Fabricio has been in constant use when it comes to foot traffic since 62BC which is quite extraordinary.

 Comissioned by Pope Sixtus IV, this Roman bridge was constructed between 1473 and 1479.
 Architect Baccio Pontelli created Ponte Sisto using the foundations of the Pons Aurelius which had been destroyed in the Middle Ages.
 This bridge in Rome was named after its commissioner, Pope Sixtus.

 Ponte Sisto connects the Campo de Fioro area in Rome and Via Giulia with Piazza Trilussa in Trastevere.

 4. Ponte Cestio